BehavioralSignalTechnologies/ser_robustness/README.md

 A robustness evaluation benchmarking procedure for Speech Emotion Recognition (SER) 💬

-## 📑 Input dataset structure

-[TODO]

 ## 💁 Installation guidelines

-To get started with ROBUSER, follow these simple steps:

 - Install & activate poetry (used for managing dependencies)